oliviercreurer/compass/README.md

 __*Sequencing*__

+Compass' sequencer moves through commands of your choosing that trigger different functions.
+Use commands to:

+- manipulate the sequence's clock or jump to a random step
+- dynamically change your loop length
+- push the two records heads to different positions in your loop or sync them back up
+- alter the rate and direction of each record head independently
+- etc.

 Compass' audio buffers and its sequencer each have their own sense of time in order to facilitate experimentation.
-Use the command row on the `EDIT` page to, for example:

-- create wild timing fluctuations in your sequence
-- dynamically change your loop length
-- push the two records heads to different positions in your loop or sync them back up.
-- alter the rate and direction of each record head

 __*Keys & Encoders*__